 Unemployment Insurance Taxes

-Oklahoma charges unemployment insurance taxes on income up to $24,000 per year.
-There have been no changes to the rates for 2022.
-Tax rates for experienced employers range from 0.3% to 7.5%.
-The new employer rate for 2022 (which also has not changed from 2021) is 1.5%.
+Oklahoma charges unemployment insurance taxes on income up to $25,700 per year.
+Tax rates for experienced employers range from 0.3% to 9.2%.
+The new employer rate is 1.5%.

 Did You Know?